zamyafoobi/WowClassicGrindBot/README.md

 Theres are few specially named [KeyAction](#KeyAction) such as `Food` and `Drink` which is reserved for eating and drinking.

-They already have some prebaked `Requirement` conditions in order to avoid mistype the definition.
+They already have some pre baked `Requirement` conditions in order to avoid mistype the definition.

 The bare minimum for `Food` and `Drink` is looks something like this.
 ```json